allegheny-college-cmpsc-105-spring-2024/resto-dyllanmbane/_explorations/review1.md

 ---
 Shelly Duvual:

-My experience at Restaurants of Regions was exciting and introduced to so many new delucius foods.
+My experience at Restaurant of Regions was exciting and introduced me to many new delicious foods.
+My meal of choice was the Philly Cheesesteak with a side of fries and a Japanese Highball for my drink.
+The best part of my meal had to be the main dish, the philly cheesesteak tasted like the ones I have tried in Philly.
+It was well cooked and the use of vegetables and sauces made for a good mix with the beef.
+The variety of options when I came to choosing my main dish was something I really enjoyed.
+I could go from having food in America to eating dishes from Africa and Fusions from a multitude of countries.
+My choice of drink, Japanese Highball, was something I usually don't drink but I enjoyed it.
+If you are someone who does not enjoy drinking too much then you should probably stay away from the asian mixed drinks as they can be strong and large in size.

 [Restaurant Website](https://allegheny-college-cmpsc-105-spring-2024.github.io/resto-dyllanmbane/)

-Rabbits like lettuce.

-- TODO: pretending that you ate at the restaurant, write a paragraph review as a food critic and restaurant owner.
-  - gatorgrade will check for at least 150 words.
-  - NB that something you write will be quoted later by the author of the website.
-- TODO: make a link in markdown to the site that you reviewed
-- TODO: push your changes and make sure that the link works online!